 Sample Feeding Schedule for a 10-Month-Old (Baby-Led Weaning)

-Everyone’s schedules will look a little different!
+Everyone's schedules will look a little different.
 This is the rhythm that works well for us right now.
-Baby is still getting milk throughout the day, and we aim for 3 consistent meals and 1-2 snacks.
-The meals stay pretty consistent, but the milk feeds often shift throughout the day.
+Baby is still getting breastmilk throughout the day, and we aim for 3 meals and sometimes a snack.
+The meals stay pretty consistent, but the breastmilk feeds often shift day-to-day.

 8/830am - Breakfast with big sis (see below for ideas)